 Some homeowners water their lawns based on a common misconception: that our hot summer days make daytime watering useless.
 If water evaporates before it gets to the roots, you would only assume you should change to night watering.

 The truth is: watering at night is a bad idea.
-That’s why we created this guide about when and how to best water your lawn.
-Keep reading to learn exactly why night watering leads to issues, as well as when and how often you should be watering your lawn to keep it vibrant and healthy.
+That’s why we created this guide about the best time to water your lawn.
+Keep reading to learn exactly why night watering leads to issues, as well as what the best time to water your lawn is for your climate.

 Why Watering At Night Is A Bad Idea

 If you’re told “don’t water during the day,” it makes sense that your first inclination would be to turn to watering during the night.
 After all, there are only two options, right?
-If you can’t water when the sun’s out, you have to do it overnight.
+If you can’t water when the sun’s out, wouldn’t the best time of the day to water your lawn be nighttime?

 Here’s the problem, though: while too much evaporation is bad, no evaporation is often worse.